Emperor Jomei: Events in Jomei's reign

 Jomei's contemporary title would not have been tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
 Rather, it was presumably Sumeramikoto (written the same way as tennō: 天皇) or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
 Alternatively, Jomei might have been referred to as (ヤマト大王/大君) or the "Great King of Yamato".

 During Emperor Jomei's reign, Soga no Emishi seized several political initiatives.
-After Jomei's death, the throne was passed to his wife and niece, Princess Takara and then to her younger brother, Emperor Kōtoku, before eventually being inherited by two of his sons, Emperor Tenji and Emperor Tenmu.
+After Jomei's death, the throne was passed to his wife and niece, Empress Kōgyoku, and then to her younger brother, Emperor Kōtoku, before eventually being inherited by two of his sons, Emperor Tenji and Emperor Tenmu.

 Emperor Jomei's reign lasted 13 years.
 In the 13th year of his reign (舒明天皇十三年), he died at the age of 49.

+Grave

 The actual site of Jomei's grave is known.
-The emperor is traditionally venerated at a memorial Shinto shrine (misasagi) located in Nara Prefecture.
+The emperor is traditionally venerated at a memorial Shinto shrine (misasagi) located in Sakurai, Nara.
 The Imperial Household Agency designates this location as Jomei's mausoleum.
 It is formally named Osaka no uchi no misasagi.

+It is commonly called Dannozuka Kofun.
+It is an Octagonal Kofun.
+It is identified as the tomb of Emperor Jomei by the Imperial Household Agency and of the same form as the attributed tomb of his son. and of his wife Empress Kōgyoku buried in Kengoshizuka Kofun.